rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 ### General requirements

-Images must follow the following general requirements:
+General requirements for preparing images for export include the following items:

 -   The image must be a single file in the Virtual Hard Disk (VHD) file format.